Application deadline

 Practicums and Field experience gained through an education or training program are not considered work or volunteer experience and will not be counted in the required hours for admission.

-Exceptions may be made for applicants who have been on leave or have had reduced hours from work during the above date range.
+Exceptions for the five year period may be made for applicants who have been on leave or have had reduced hours from work during the above date range.
 Exceptions may include but are not exclusive to those who are away for; maternity/paternity and parental leaves, illness/disability/caregiving.
 Documentation will be required to substantiate absence over the past 5 years.
 The date range may be extended up to a maximum of 4 years.
 Students must contact an Academic Advisor from the BSW Distance Delivery program at ddsocial.work@umanitoba.ca for confirmation that they meet the exceptions criteria.
 Required documentation will be reviewed by the academic advisor.
 If deemed eligible the candidate will be authorized to submit hours of exception in the application.
 The deadline to submit requests for exceptions to the work experience is February 15, 2024.
 Please note, this does not guarantee acceptance into the program.

 1. Adapted, with amendments from Barker, Robert L (1991).
 The Social Work Dictionary, 2nd Ed.
 Washington, D.C.: NASW Press.